Snog, marry or avoid? Improve Your Love Life By Knowing Your Attachment Style.

 Indeed, when you're with an anxious partner, you take care of their neediness by making them feel safe and secure.
 And when you're with an avoidant partner, you give them the space and sense of independence they crave.

-Indeed, your ability to communicate and tune into what your partner wants and needs, has turned you into genuine relationship gold.
+Indeed, your ability to communicate and tune in to what your partner wants and needs has turned you into genuine relationship gold.

-And yes, opposites attract because avoidance acts like a red rag on anxious lovers – and vice versa.
+Opposites do attract because avoidance acts like a red rag on anxious lovers – and vice versa.
 They simply can't resist each other.

 Test your attachment style

-So, if you happen to be a secure lover reading this, please use your healing powers wisely.
+If you happen to be a secure lover reading this, please use your healing powers wisely.
 Most of us anxious and avoidant lovers look forward to being welcomed into your stable arms sometime soon.

-If those arms ever become single again of course.
+If those arms ever become single again, of course.